nuxeo-sandbox/nuxeo-retention/README.md

 Each rule is composed of:

  - An id
-     - The name of an XML contribution (see below)
+     - The unique name of an XML contribution (see below)
      - Or the UUID of a document defining the rules:
        - Must have the `retention_rule` schema
        - Note: Adding the `RetentionRule` facet to a document adds this schema